How to invest in the Bitcoin BTCC ETF

-To buy ETF units in BTCC, you'll first need to sign up to a broker with access to the Toronto Stock Exchange.
+To access the world's first physically backed ETF, BTCC, you'll first need to sign up to a broker with access to the Toronto Stock Exchange.

 One online broker that offers $0 brokerage trades on Canadian securities is CMC Markets.
-Other brokers include Saxo Capital Markets, CommSec, Phillip Capital and Interactive Brokers.
+Other brokers include Saxo Invested, CommSec, Phillip Capital and Interactive Brokers.
 You can check out how other brokers compare in the comparison table below.

 How to buy the BTCC ETF

 - Compare online brokers.
-To invest in exchange traded funds (ETFs) listed in Canada, you'll need to sign up to an ETF broker platform with access to Canadian stock exchanges.
+To invest in ETFs listed in Canada, you'll need to sign up to an ETF broker platform with access to Canadian stock exchanges.
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.